daltonyxdonovan/HollowKnight_ConsoleCommands/README.md

-# HOLLOW KNIGHT CONSOLE COMMANDS BY DALTONYX <3
+# HOLLOW KNIGHT CONSOLE COMMANDS <3

 Adds several console commands to Hollow Knight.
 Why?
 Because we can, of course!
 Ever wanted to just play around in a really hard game?
 Infinite health!
 Infinite money!
 Godmode!
 Instakill! all ya could want, unless it isn't, in which case: